-What’s your favorite Girl Scout Cookie?
-My favorite, hands down, is the Samoa.
-I just love everything about it.
-So a few weeks ago I was playing around with the thought of coming up with a homemade version of the cookie and my mind somehow shifted into brownie mode instead, my stomach was quick to egg on the idea.
-A little experimentation (along with two pans of brownies going to school with my son) and here we are, Brownie Samoa Heaven!
+What’s your favorite Girl Scout cookie?
+My favorite, hands down, is the Samoa, which is how these Samoa brownies came about.
+I just love everything about the Samoa cookie.
+So a few weeks ago I was playing around with the thought of coming up with a homemade version of the cookie and my mind somehow shifted into brownie mode instead (my stomach was quick to egg on the idea).
+A little experimentation (along with two pans of brownies going to school with my son) and here we are: Samoa brownie heaven!

-To begin with, spread your coconut out on a rimmed baking sheet and place it in a 350 oven to toast.
-This will take about ten minutes or so and you’ll need to keep an eye on it and stir it a time or two.
+To begin with, spread your shredded coconut out on a rimmed baking sheet and place it in a 350-degree oven to toast.
+This will take about 10 minutes or so and you’ll need to keep an eye on it and stir it a time or two.

 This is our smooth and creamy caramel after we have thinned it a little bit with the evaporated milk.